aplane2/plane-repo/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
+# AI in customer service

-Final project for the Building AI course
+AI in customer service project for the Building AI course

 ## Summary